Raheem2010/Raheem2010/README.md

 # 👋 Hi, I'm Adeyemi Adeniyi Abdul-Raheem

 🎯 Aspiring Software Engineer with a background in Physiotherapy and a passion for automation, logic, and clean code.
+Adept at Microsoft Office suites and Google Workspace.

 🛠️ Tech Stack:
 - HTML | CSS | JavaScript | BootStrap